SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Configuration

 As you have seen, "Tactile Feedback" is quite flexible and therefore provides many plugin parameters.
-All the arguments for these parameters must be supplied in the [Plugins tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#tab-plugins) of the setup tool.
+All the arguments for these parameters must be supplied in the [Plugins tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-plugins) of the configuration tool.

 	pedalVibration: *initialState* *onOffFunction* *intensityFunction*;
 	frontChassisVibration: *initialState* *onOffFunction* *intensityFunction*;